What are the most in-demand job skills in 2020? And which skills will EHS professionals need in order to stay ahead of the curve?

 Data literacy is the ability to read, understand, and use data.
-In 2020, half of organizations will lack sufficient AI and data literacy skills to achieve business value, according to Gartner.
+Half of organizations lack sufficient AI and data literacy skills to achieve business value, according to Gartner.

 Today, interpreting and communicating with data is no longer the job of data scientists and technology experts.
 Every employee needs to have a basic ability to ‘speak data’ in order to achieve success with big data.
 That also includes being able to use data tools, such as dashboards, analytics, and automation.